The Science Behind It...

 This dynamic duo can be safely incorporated into your everyday routine, even if you are pregnant (check with your doctor to confirm).

 DISCLAIMER: Lab Journals are intended to help educate on specific ingredients and skin care topics.
-They are designed for informational purposes only.
+Our articles are written to be informative and informational.